avilum/secimport/README.md

 </p>

 # How is works?
-`secimport` uses USDT (Userland Statically Defined Tracing) probes in the runtime (Python interpreter for example).
-OS kernel using eBPF and dtrace instrumentation scripts.<br>
+`secimport` uses USDT (Userland Statically Defined Tracing) probes in the runtime (Python interpreter for example) using eBPF and dtrace instrumentation scripts.<br>
 You can use `secimport` to:
 - Trace which syscalls are called by each module in your code, or by your entire application.
 - Restrict specific modules/packages inside your production environment like 3rd party, open source or code from untrusted source.